Team-Hacksmith/ScripturaAI/backend/jaspers-website/docs/nonMemberstdBeginEnd.md

     std::cout << "\n";
 }
 ```

-- This is a templated function that takes a container of any type.
+- **Template Definition**: `displayElement` is a template function that takes a generic container type `Container`.
-- It uses a range-based `for` loop to iterate through the container.
+- **Iteration**: It uses `std::begin` and `std::end` to iterate through the elements of the container.
-- `std::begin(cont)` and `std::end(cont)` are used to obtain iterators to the beginning and end of the container, respectively.
+  - These functions are non-member functions that work with all standard containers and call the respective container's `begin` and `end` member functions internally.
-- Each element is dereferenced and printed to the console followed by a space.
-- Finally, a newline is printed after all elements have been displayed.
+- **Output**: Each element is printed to the console followed by a space, and a newline is printed at the end.

-### `main` Function
+### Main Function
 ```cpp
 int main()
 {